 For someone wanting a .380 concealed carry gun, this one tops the list.

-The only drawback, however, is the recoil.
+The only drawback to the larger caliber revolvers is the recoil.
 Because the revolver is so light, there is much more recoil than a steel-framed revolver.
-If you want a different caliber, Ruger is now offering a 9mm, 327 Federal Mag, 357 Mag, and .22 LR.
-This gives plenty of options to choose from.

-Revolvers chambered in 9mm are becoming more common because of the popularity of the caliber.
+While .38 Spl and .357 Mag remain the most popular calibers for revolvers, 9mm revolvers are becoming more common because of the popularity of the caliber.
 This is a good choice for those who want to carry the same ammunition for multiple guns.

 Hitting the mark